-Each campus and teaching site has access to an emergency notification system.
+Each branch campus and teaching site has access to an emergency notification system.
 These systems are designed to get critical life safety information to the campus and teaching site community.
 Each site has identified several key personnel with access to their system and the authority to issue emergency messages.
-Detailed information about each campus and teaching site's emergency notification systems is located in their emergency operations plans.
+Detailed information about each branch campus and teaching site's emergency notification systems is in the respective emergency operations plans.